Albrtito/ObsidianNotes/02 - Atomic/Bipartite graph.md

  A graph is bipartite if it can be divided into two disjoint subsets such as every edge in the graph connects a vertex in one of the subsets with a vertex in the other one.
- A concrete case of the bipartite graph is the [[Complete bipartite graph]], where **all the vertices in one of the subsets are connected to all the ones in the other one**
+ A concrete case of the bipartite graph is the [Complete bipartite graph](Complete%20bipartite%20graph), where **all the vertices in one of the subsets are connected to all the ones in the other one**

  **Example:**
  This graph is bipartite: $V_1 = A,D; V_2 = B,C$